earthlab/earthlab.github.io/_drafts/course-materials/earth-analytics/wk2-get-to-know-r/2016-12-06-R02-start-using-r.md

 ## [1] 1.714286
 ```

-However, to do useful and interesting things, we need to assign _values_ to
+However, is it more useful to assign _values_ to
 _objects_.
 To create an object, we need to give it a name followed by the
 assignment operator `<-`, and the value we want to give it: